k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <p><h5>Data Flux</p>
 </td>
 <td valign="top" width="650 pxl">
-<p>The Data Flux mode enables the user to keep versions (backups) of his data during his functional tests.
-This way, the user can return to the latest saved version of his data if something goes wrong during the testing.
-The user can create an Extract task to create a version of his data and save the version into Fabric.
-Then if something goes wrong during the functional testing, and the tester wishes to get back the extracted version in his testing environment, the tester can create a load task and ask to delete the corrupted data and re-load the selected version of his data to this environment.</p>
+<p>The Data Flux mode enables users to keep versions (backups) of data during functional tests and return to the latest saved version of the data when needed.
+Users can create an Extract task to create a version of the data and save it in Fabric.
+To get the extracted version in the testing environment, the tester can create a load task, request to delete the corrupted data and re-load the selected version of the data to the environment.</p>
 </td>
 </tr>
 </tbody>